w11k/Tydux/README.md

 ## Store

-The store class combines the state and the mutator:
+The store class combines the state and the mutators:

 ```
 export class TodoStore extends Store<TodoMutators, TodoState> {